isomerpages/nlb-mobile-guide/get-started-with/3-Libby.md

 			<iframe title ="Introducing Libby, the reading companion app to NLB Mobile" width="560" height="315" src="https://www.youtube.com/embed/wZsThcLY_Lg" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 		</div>
 			<p>
-				If you can't find the magazines section in the Libby app, <a href="https://libbyapp.com/library/nlb/generated-1033938/page-1" target="_blank" rel="noopener">click here</a> to see the full list of magazines available in Libby.
+				If you can't find the magazines section in the Libby app, <a href="https://libbyapp.com/library/nlb/generated-1033938/page-1" target="_blank" rel="noopener">see the full list</a> of magazines available in Libby.
 			</p>
 			<p>If you can't find the magazines you want in Libby, try <a href="/get-started-with/pressreader/" target="_blank" rel="noopener">PressReader (click here for the guide)</a>.
 			</p>